Technologies Used in Forensic Sciences

 When arsonists attack, there is very rarely much evidence left at the scene.
 However, arsonists usually use accelerants to speed up a blaze.
 Forensic scientists use technologies to heat samples taken from the scene causing any residue to separate.
 This sample is then analysed to determine the chemical structure.
 Scientists also use other tests such as using liquid nitrogen gas to trap residue which are then analysed using gas chromatography.

-Our PHENOM Desktop SEM range offers effective solutions for assessing gunshot residue particles and arranging a free consultation is easy.
-Contact ATA Scientific today.
+If you’re involved in a forensic investigation and need to analyse gunshot residue, our PHENOM Desktop SEM range offers effective solutions for assessing gunshot residue particles.
+Arranging a free consultation is easy, so contact ATA Scientific today.